43739534-D726-485F-8DBE-8FC561F6A106_4_5005_c.jpeg

 Pricing

-Monthly service costs with SPT will typically be less or similar to what we pay for our various services now.
+Monthly service costs with Highline will typically be less or similar to what we pay for various services now.
 There is tiered pricing depending on how much speed you purchase and there are price discounts if more than 400 out of 796 property owners sign up.
 Additionally, we will be able to purchase unlimited phone service for $29/month!
 Click here for pricing details.

-Current Plan
+Current Activities

 What to Expect for Equipment

-Highline has a new brochure which includes some simple descriptions of the equipment that will be used during the installation phase.
+Highline has a brochure which contains simple descriptions of the equipment that will be used during the installation phase.
 All the equipment is very small and non-obtrusive.
 See below for Page 1 and Page 2 of the brochure for what to expect at your home.
 Additionally, you'll be able to personalize your WiFi, set parental controls and monitor all your devices with the ease of an app.

 Page 1 Page 2